pagkly/Zed/Investopedia3/What Is Overreaction.md

 What Is Overreaction?
 ## What Is an Overreaction in Finance and Investing?

 Overreaction is an emotional response to new information.
 In finance and investing, it is an emotional response to a security such as a stock or other investment, which is led either by greed or fear.
-Investors overreacting to news cause the security to become either overbought or oversold, until it returns to its [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp).
+Investors overreacting to news cause the security to become either overbought or oversold, until it returns to its [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp).

 ### Key Takeaways